Business and Finance Division

 Through a variety of programs, the Business Section provides financial management to all areas of Agribusiness, Land & Minerals.

 Cost Accounting works cooperatively with the various programs and services of the TDCJ Agribusiness, Land & Minerals Department.
-The Economist Staff develops procedures, which are used to maintain standards of accuracy, efficiency and accountability throughout the entire Department.
-This section collects data from all areas of the agricultural operations, which is used to prepare analysis, auditing and reports for the Accounting and Agriculture Program Administrators.
+The accounting staff develops procedures, which are used to maintain standards of accuracy, efficiency, and accountability throughout the entire department.
+This section collects data from all areas of the agricultural operations, which is used to prepare analysis, auditing, and reports for the accounting and agriculture program administrators.

-The primary function of the Marketing Section is to market approximately $5.7 million per year of surplus agriculture commodities including grain sorghum, corn, hay, edible crops, beef, horses, dogs, swine, poultry, timber and other commodities, as needed.
+The primary function of the Marketing Section is to market approximately $5.7 million per year of surplus agriculture commodities including grain sorghum, corn, hay, edible crops, beef, horses, dogs, swine, poultry, timber, and other commodities.
 Market prices and futures are tracked daily on various agriculture commodities to assure that TDCJ is receiving the best price for all commodities sold.

 Texas Fresh Approach: Under this program vegetables grown by TDCJ are provided to Food Banks throughout the State of Texas.
 The Food Banks reimburse TDCJ for average growing costs, along with providing containers, transportation and distribution to their charitable agencies.

 Texas Second Chance: Through the Texas Second Chance Program, TDCJ provides offender labor to help salvage and sort products for distribution at nine major food banks in Texas.
 Since 1997 the program has expanded to provide offenders the opportunity to be trained in a wide array of warehouse positions.